ZsmithWork777/stockio_rails/functional_spec_stockio_v2.md

 ---

 ## Summary
 StockIO v2 advances the original StockIO concept with a modern Ruby on Rails backend, designed for clean architecture, rapid development, and long-term scalability.
-The rebuild focuses on production-ready backend design with future API and AI integrations.
+The rebuild focuses on production-ready backend design with future API and AI integrations